 Welcome to the Anchor Hocking Glass Museum Website!

-The museum is my private collection of over 12,000 pieces of Anchor Hocking Glass, made between 1920 and the present.
+The museum is my private collection of over 15,000 pieces of Anchor Hocking Glass, made between 1920 and the present.
 Many pieces are one of a kind, test items, that were never mass produced by the company for one reason or another.
-In the near future, the museum will house hundreds of pieces of emphemera related to Anchor Hocking, such as catalogs, original blueprints, original advertising proofs, postcards, etc. In addition to information about the museum, you will also find information about my books on Anchor Hocking Glass, as well as upcoming releases.
+The museum houses hundreds of pieces of emphemera related to Anchor Hocking, such as catalogs, original blueprints, original advertising proofs, postcards, etc. In addition to information about the museum, you will also find information about my books on Anchor Hocking Glass, as well as upcoming releases.
 The proceeds from the sale of books and glass contribute to the building and maintenance of the museum, which is funded 100% by myself at this point.
 In the future, a foundation will be established to allow others to contribute.

 We recently placed the myriad of glassware related documents into 8 large blueprint cabinets.